Naveenkumar1926/DL-LSTM/README.md

 ## AIM
 To develop an LSTM-based model for recognizing the named entities in the text.

 ## Problem Statement and Dataset
-To develop an LSTM-based model for recognizing the named entities in the text.

-## Problem Statement and Dataset
 Named Entity Recognition (NER) is a fundamental task in Natural Language Processing (NLP) that involves identifying and classifying entities such as person names, organizations, locations, dates, and other predefined categories from unstructured text data.
 Traditional rule-based and statistical approaches often struggle with handling contextual dependencies and sequential information in sentences.